-Alcohol use among tertiary students in New Zealand is widespread, having both short term and long term impacts [18, 19].
+Alcohol use among tertiary students in New Zealand is widespread, having both short term and long term impacts.

 Young adulthood is an age when hazardous drinking is at its highest.
-In 2016/17 in New Zealand, almost one in five (17%) young adults aged 18 to 24 years reported weekly binge drinking (six or more drinks on one occasion) .
-Almost two in five (39.5%) young men aged 18 to 24 years were classified as hazardous drinkers .
+In 2019/20 in New Zealand, more than one-third (36.8%) young adult males aged 18 to 24 years reported hazardous drinking and 27.9% of young adult females.

 For detailed information on tertiary drinking